IBM/logmet-client-njs/README.md

 # logmet-client

 This is a nodejs module for sending data to and querying data from Logmet.
 This module defines two classes: `LogmetProducer` and `LogmetConsumer`.
+This document describes these two classes and provides some guidance on how to use them to, respectively, send and query data.

 ## LogmetProducer Class

 This class can be used to send nodejs objects to Logmet.
 It translates the objects into a format that allows the object structure to be preserved on Logmet so that the data becomes queriable.
+It is important to note that this class must be treated as a singleton, that is, in one nodejs program it makes sense to have only one instance of this class.

 The constructor `LogmetProducer` is defined as follows: